 After moving to Australia, trying her hand at a range of jobs and starting a family, Zarah Tenorio's dream of becoming a lawyer is finally becoming a reality.
 She's just started her Bachelor of Laws and is already kicking goals.
 She's even received an Outstanding Academic Achievement Award.
 Read on to see how she's navigating life as a law student and working mum.

 Mauro is proof that anyone can make a mid-life career change, regardless of their education or personal background.
 A Melbourne native, Mauro was in his early forties when he decided to make the switch from working health administration and become a lawyer.
 He's taken time out of his busy career to tell us about his journey and the massive challenges he overcame along the way.

 Wondering if it’s possible to balance study and family?
 In the lead up to Mother's Day, Elizabeth Sandow shared with us her hopes and honest experience about being a dynamic mum who works full time while studying a Diploma of Laws online at CDU.

 Success is not determined by your past but by your own perseverance.
-Gabby Hill's story sure sounds like a Hollywood movie script, but we can assure you, it's real life.
-Gabby didn't have a chance to finish high school: as a disadvantaged youth, she found herself homeless.
-A few decades later, after having brought up her own children, she fulfilled her dream to pursue a degree in Law.
-Now she is ready for her graduation day and planning to go even further and do her Honours degree, all that while being an Indigenous mentor and a passionate human rights advocate.
+Gabby's story sounds like a Hollywood movie script, but we can assure you, it's real life.
+She didn't finish high school and as a disadvantaged youth, she found herself homeless.
+Decades later, after raising her own children, she's fulfilling her dream to study a law degree and fight for youth, Indigenous and human rights.